isabelroses/website/content/custom-lib-nixossystem.md

 [documentation](https://github.com/NixOS/nixpkgs/blob/b78b5ce3b29c147e193633659a0ea9bf97f6c0c0/flake.nix#L44)
-lists a set of known arguments being `modules`, `specialArgs` and `modulesLocation`, it also specifies some additional legacy arguments `system` and `pkgs` both of which are now redundant.
+lists a set of known arguments being `modules`, `specialArgs` and `modulesLocation`, it also specifies some additional legacy arguments `system` and `pkgs`.
+Both of which are now redundant.

 The `lib.nixosSystem` then imports the `nixos/lib/eval-config.nix` file whilst passing `lib`, and the remaining `args` to it.
 However, it also sets `system` to